UPPMAX/HPC-python/docs/packages.rst

   - This grants you access to the latest version of Conda and all major repositories on all UPPMAX systems.

-  - Check the text output as conda is loaded, especially the first time, see below:
+  - Check the text output as conda is loaded, especially the first time, see below

+   .. admonition:: output
+       :class: dropdown

+       - The variable CONDA_ENVS_PATH contains the location of your environments.
+Set it to your project's environments folder if you have one.

+       - Otherwise, the default is ~/.conda/envs.

+       - You may run ``source conda_init.sh`` to initialise your shell to be able to run ``conda activate`` and ``conda deactivate`` etc.

+       - Just remember that this command adds stuff to your shell outside the scope of the module system.

+       - REMEMBER TO ``conda clean -a`` once in a while to remove unused and unnecessary files

 2. First time

-  - output when conda is loaded:

     - The variable CONDA_ENVS_PATH contains the location of your environments.
 Set it to your project's environments folder if you have one.

     - Otherwise, the default is ~/.conda/envs.